mzazon/awesome-cloud-projects/gcp/personalized-recommendation-apis-vertex-ai-run/personalized-recommendation-apis-vertex-ai-run.md

 3. **Cold Start Solutions**: Integrate content-based filtering using Vertex AI Vision API to analyze product images and Natural Language API for text descriptions, providing recommendations for new users and items without interaction history.

-4. **Advanced Monitoring and Analytics**: Build comprehensive dashboards using Cloud Monitoring and Data Studio to track recommendation performance metrics like click-through rates, conversion rates, and user engagement patterns.
+4. **Advanced Monitoring and Analytics**: Build comprehensive dashboards using Cloud Monitoring and Looker Studio to track recommendation performance metrics like click-through rates, conversion rates, and user engagement patterns.

 5. **Cross-Domain Recommendations**: Extend the system to handle multiple product categories or content types, implementing transfer learning techniques to leverage user preferences across different domains for improved personalization coverage.